bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ### A Battery Upgraded From Trash

+My job has a lot of random trash sitting around, and one interesting piece was an LG RESU home battery solution.
+This is a powerwall, a giant battery for solar and backup installations.
+Work needed to get rid of it, and I'm building an electric car.
+This is at least 16kWh, possibly 20kWh, of batteries *for free*.
+Of course I need to hoard it in my garage.

 <img src="/images/Car/Part8/LGResu.png" alt="A free LG RESU battery Pack" height="400">
 <img src="/images/Car/Part8/BatteryCells.gif" alt="Modules disassembled" height="400">

-This is at least 16kWh, possibly 20kWh, of batteries *for free*.
-Of course I need to hoard it in my garage.
+This powerwall came with no documentation, and not even a model number stamped on the case.
+It was an LG prototype as far as I could tell, meant for 'integration partners' or some other B2B nonsense.
+Either way, it's completely undocumented so I really don't know what I have here.

+This unit is built of five modules stacked together, with the sixth plastic box on top housing the electronics.
+The electronics were quickly scrapped because I only want bare cells.
+Each module is a 14s pack, meaning 58.8V fully charged.
+Wired in parallel, this would be an acceptable battery pack for my car with minimal reprogramming using the same BMS I'll use for Chrysler Pacifica packs.

+At the very least, this is an option to greatly extend the range of my car.
+For now, I'll be using a single Chrysler Pacifica pack to test drive the car, and will decide on further upgrades down the road.

 <hr>